freeolabini/freeolabini.github.io/_src/en/tweet-this/case.md

 image: /img/freeola.jpg
 title: Free Ola Bini.
 Tweet This!
 ---
-.@olabini has being 127 days in a case that began due to alleged violations of computer systems in Ecuador.
-127 days involved in a case without evidence, which clearly is a violation of his rights. #FreeOlaBini
+This is a watershed case that should be a matter of concern for human rights defenders & technologists worldwide.
+This case of legal persecution in Ecuador is an attempt to criminalize & intimidate others in these fields.

+#WeAreAllOlaBini
+#SomosTodosOlaBini
+#FreeOlaBini